India’s drop in tariffs on apples, could be $100M win for WA growers

 “Now our growers will once again have access to this $120 million market,” Cantwell said.

-India has the highest applied tariff rate of all major world economies, according to a January report by the U.S. Trade Representative’s office.
+India has the highest applied tariff rate of all major world economies, according to a January report by the U.S. trade representative’s office.

 The same report noted that, when it comes to agricultural products, India has some of the highest bound tariff rates in the world — allowing the country to alter its rates with little warning and creating “tremendous uncertainty” for exporters.